jeaye/blog.jeaye.com/_drafts/2017-05-31-clojure-spec.md

 Reagent](https://github.com/reagent-project/reagent/pull/301), which is an excellent project, in hopes of improving its input validation.
-Rather than using spec, it's performing manual asserts on input data and then providing adhoc errors messages on failed validation.
-We can do so much better than that.
+Rather than using spec, it's performing manual asserts on input data and then providing adhoc error messages on failed validation.
+My PR keeps the asserts, but refactors them to common helpers and improves the messages (introducing new deps isn't typically the right first step in improving a library as an outsider).
+Still, we can do so much better than that.
 These can be checked for us and we can describe the shape of the data as it should be when it flows through our Clojure machines.

 ### Performance implications
 Automatically instrumenting every single function call, checking all the